infiniflow/ragflow/api/python_api_reference.md

 #### chunk_ids: `list[str]`

 The IDs of the chunks to delete.
 Defaults to `None`.
-If not specified, all chunks of the current document will be deleted.
+If it is not specified, all chunks of the current document will be deleted.

 ### Returns